 Breaking the Rules in Style feat.
 Jay Gagnon

-Last month at the private opening of the Zegna store in Beverly Hills Alex and I rubbed shoulders with Edward Norton, Gerard Butler, Sharon Stone, and several other A-listers, but I was most excited about meeting Jay Gagnon – in his layers of cashmere and 3/4-length tweed trousers.
+Last month at the private opening of the Zegna store in Beverly Hills, Alex and I rubbed shoulders with Edward Norton, Gerard Butler, Sharon Stone, and several other A-listers.
+But I was most excited to meet Jay Gagnon - in his layers of cashmere and 3/4-length tweed trousers.
 We chatted for a bit, shared a smoke, and set up a photoshoot so we could share his amazing personal style with you.

 You know when you watch a commercial for a sportscar ripping around a corner at 150 mph and on the screen is says something like "this is a professionally trained driver on a closed course - do not try this at home".
 Well, Jay's style is kind of like that.
 As the former visual director of Giorgio Armani, and now Ermenegildo Zegna, he's an accomplished professional when it comes to creating visual experiences.

 "Growing up in a small town in Maine, I always had a thing for clothes.
 Unfortunately, I didn't have access to a lot of options when it came to choosing those clothes.
 Thankfully, I have a great mom who understood my interest.
 She would take me on shopping trips to the mall once a year.
 We went to LL Bean, The Gap, and a men's store that sold lots of suits...
 Funny how those trips somehow led me to a career in New York City.